 You really think those consequences are unintended, Paul?

-JA: The story goes something like food prices were skyrocketing in the early 1970’s.
+The story goes something like food prices were skyrocketing in the early 1970’s.
 Milhouse didn’t want to be known as the President “who couldn’t feed America”.
 He approaches agrarian genius, Purdue University professor Earl Butz about what to do to solve the crisis.
 Butz says something to the effect, “We’ll put everyone on a starch diet and subsidize the living shit out of corn”.
 Well, here we are, high-fructose corn syrup running through everyone’s veins, fat/lazy video-game-playing, no-starch-burning-underexercised teenagers with sugar levels through the roof.
-And, I don’t know if you noticed, there’s an awful lot of adults out… Read more »
+And, I don’t know if you noticed, there’s an awful lot of adults out there in the greatest nation on God’s green earth who are overweight, obese, and morbidly obese.

 Oh, no, I didn’t mean to imply that Nixon or Butz intended the consequences of their policy.